Indeed, S&C has acted in more offerings by Latin American issuers than any other law firm during the past 10 years.

 Financial and strategic objectives of issuers interact with local and foreign laws and practices to raise complex issues in capital markets transactions.
 S&C is well-known for sophisticated advice and innovative structures in capital markets transactions—for instance, the Firm's critical role in the rollout of collective-action clauses for sovereign debt financings in Latin America and, recently, the first international offering by a Colombian issuer that took place concurrently with a public offering of the same securities in Colombia.

-SELECTED REPRESENTATIONSSelected recent Latin America capital markets matters include advising on:
+SELECTED REPRESENTATIONSSelected recent Latin America matters include advising on:

-- Fiduciaria Bancolombia S.A.’s, as trustee of Fideicomiso P.A.
+- Fiduciaria Bancolombia S.A.
+Sociedad Fiduciaria’s, as trustee of Fideicomiso P.A.
 Pacífico Tres, $380 million project bond issuance to finance the construction and improvement of toll roads in the Valle del Cauca region in Colombia.
 The project financing also included Colombian peso-denominated credit facilities of approximately $270 million, as well as a subordinated liquidity facility from the Colombian Government’s Financiera de Desarrollo Nacional.
 The trust was created after the Colombian government awarded Colombian corporation Concesión Pacífico Tres S.A.S. a concession as part of the country’s “Fourth Generation” (4G) Project, an infrastructure program aimed at modernizing road infrastructure in the country.
-Recognized as LatinFinance’s 2016 Best Road Financing and 2016 Best Infrastructure Financing – Andes, as well as Project Finance International’s 2016 Latin America P3 Deal of the Year.
+Recognized as LatinFinance’s 2016 Best Road Financing and 2016 Best Infrastructure Financing – Andes, Project Finance International’s 2016 Latin America P3 Deal of the Year, IJGlobal’s 2016 Latin America Roads Deal of the Year and Latin Lawyer’s 2016 Project Finance Deal of the Year.

 - Fiduciaria Bancolombia S.A.
 Sociedad Fiduciaria’s, as trustee of Fideicomiso P.A.
 Costera, $262 million project bond issuance to finance the construction and improvement of a toll road that will connect the northern cities of Cartagena and Barranquilla in Colombia.
 The project financing also included Colombian peso credit facilities of approximately $308 million dollars.